Occupancy-App/Occupancy-App-API/README.md

 $ openssl dhparam -out dhparam.pem 4096
 ```

-The `openssl` command will take awhile (5-10 minutes based on CPU speed from my experience).
+The `openssl` command will take quite some time (5-15 minutes based on
+CPU speed from my experience).
+Turns out high-grade prime numbers that
+are 4,096 bits in size take awhile to find. :)

 #### Install Docker